LoukasPerdikis/Medical_Data/README.md

 A dataset that has information on as many of these factors as possible would go a long way in assisting with the understanding of how each of these factors contributes overall to patient health.
 Given that this project is concerned with patient survivability, each of these factors **should** be analysed and considered with the probability (or actual) of patient survival in mind.

-Something to consider is that many patients that enter hospital premisis requiring care usually do so under traumatic conditions.
+Something to consider is that many patients that enter hospital premises requiring care usually do so under traumatic conditions.
 This results in their inability to provide medical practitioners with all the necessary information that could help ensure their survival.
 By understanding how a few key factors would affect the probability of patient survival, it is possible to maximise the incoming information for medical practitioners, and hence ensure the best possible care is provided for the patients.
 This in turn will likely increase the probability that the patients survive.

-The benefit of taking a data approach with a problem like this is that statistical and broader data analyses should be able to provide insights as to how each of the aforementioned factors affect each other and the patient as a whole, which is why a comprehensive understanding of the dataset is the next important step in this project.

 ## APACHE Framework